apache/pekko-projection/docs/src/main/paradox/getting-started/running-cluster.md

 ...
 ```

-Run a second member to expand the Akka cluster member count to 2.
+Run a second member to expand the Pekko cluster member count to 2.

 <!-- run from repo:
 sbt "examples/test:runMain docs.guide.ShoppingCartClusterApp 2552"